DUNE-DAQ/runconftools/docs/generator_creation.md

 ## Generator structure
 Generators are stored in the base repo, as they are specific for the base that they have to work upon in order to create the necessary configuration.
-Specifically, they are stored in the folder `functions/generators` directory in the subdirectory specific for the apparatus relevand for the generator.
+Specifically, they are stored in the folder `functions/generators` directory in the subdirectory specific for the apparatus relevant for the generator.

 Generators are python modules and are expected to be named with with `<configuration_name>.py`.